kddubey/mpnrl/README.md

 python -m pip install git+https://github.com/kddubey/mpnrl.git
 ```

 NOTE: this isn't meant to be a stable Python package.
-There are many TODOs in the code.
+There are many TODOs.

 ## Why